 Currently, Frank is working on the third in a series of three hard sci-fi novels collectively called The Alcubierre Metric Connection.
 The first in the series, CATSPAW, and the second, Wake Turbulence, are receiving excellent reviews on Amazon.
 The sequel, tentatively titled Collision Course, is targeted for publication in 2024.

 He also writes poetry and short fiction, some of which has been published in college magazines or won awards in local writing contests.
 Two of his one-act plays have been performed on stage at the Surfside Playhouse in Cocoa Beach by the Brevard Playrights’ Workshop.

 Frank has published a substantial amount of non-fiction.
 His magazine and newspaper articles have covered science, the law, and his amateur radio hobby, as well as opinion and memoir pieces.
 He authored chapters in three books (one each, science, law, and ham radio).
 He co-edited a book-length NASA history of the development of rules designed to protect ascending spacecraft from being struck by lightning to which he also contributed content.

 Frank is a skilled public speaker who earned the designation “Distinguished Toastmaster” from Toastmasters International.
 He is frequently asked to address local church and community groups on matters of climate change or criminal justice, or on special topics which he will prepare on request.

-He enjoys spending time with his wife, attending functions at his church, playing the ukulele and autoharp, and operating his amateur radio station.
+He enjoys spending time with his wife, attending functions at his church, playing the ukulele, and operating his amateur radio station.
 His favorite sport is golf, but due to physical limitations his participation is mostly restricted to watching it on television – and writing gets priority over TV.